-When creating your pivot table report, Excel, by default, summarizes your data by either counting or summing the items.
+When creating your pivot table report, the PivotTable Wizard will, by default, summarize your data by either counting or summing the items.
 Instead of Sum or Count, you might want to choose functions such as Min, Max, and Count Numeric.
 In all, 11 options are available.
-However, the common reason to change a summary calculation is that Excel incorrectly chose to count instead of sum your data.
+However, the common reason to change a summary calculation is because Excel incorrectly chose to count instead of sum your data.

-Figure 3.26 Your revenue numbers look anemic.
-Notice in cell B3 that Excel chose to count instead of sum the revenue.
+Figure 3.6 Your revenue numbers look anemic.
+Notice in cell A3 that Excel chose to count instead of sum the revenue.
 This often happens if you inadvertently have one blank cell in your Revenue column.

 You can easily override the incorrect Count calculation.
-Activate the Data Field Settings dialog box by double-clicking on Count of Revenue and then change the Summarize Value Field By setting from Count to Sum, as shown in Figure 3.27.
+Activate the PivotTable Field dialog box by double-clicking on Count of Revenue and then change the Summarize By setting from Count to Sum.

 Using Functions Other Than Count or Sum